tskit-dev/pyslim/docs/metadata.md

 When the tree sequence is output, the current cumulative number of birth phases is added to this, so "tskit time ago" is, equivalently, "how many birth phases happened since this time".
-In a nonWF model, the two counters ("generation" and "number of birth phases") are always in sync; but in a WF they are not (during *early*).
+In a nonWF model, the two counters ("tick" and "number of birth phases") are always in sync; but in a WF they are not (during *early*).
 The extra wrinkle this introduces is that the correspondence between "tskit time ago" and "SLiM time" depends on *which phase the tree sequence was recorded in*,